Chabad of Palm Beach offers to pay for Gary Levin's funeral expenses

 The Kind Kitchen serves families in need from Tequesta to Delray Beach.

-Staff members say Levin and Ginsberg were recipients of weekly meals for the last two years.
+Staff members said Levin and Ginsberg were recipients of weekly meals for the last two years.

-"On Friday night you have a thing called a Shabbat and you light candles and then you say a prayer," said Kathi Ginsberg, Gary Levin's girlfriend.
-"I didn't really have a great deal of religious background, but that (the Kind Kitchen) gave me that, and I needed that."
+"On Friday night, you have a thing called a Shabbat and you light candles and then you say a prayer," Ginsberg said.
+"I didn't really have a great deal of religious background, but (the Kind Kitchen) gave me that, and I needed that."

-Staff members say knowing the two had some financial hurdles, they hope to bring the family some ease in helping lay Levin to rest.
+Staff members said knowing the two had some financial hurdles, they hope to bring the family some ease in helping lay Levin to rest.

 Friends and acquaintances are also coming forward to say Levin was a kind and friendly individual.

-WPTV anchor Tania Roberts spoke with Carol Carrino, who lives in Pennsylvania and says she first met Levin in the 1970s as director of a graduate program at a medical college.
+WPTV anchor Tania Roberts spoke with Carol Carrino, who lives in Pennsylvania and said she first met Levin in the 1970s as director of a graduate program at a medical college.

-Carrino says Levin was enrolled in a program that trained students how to use art and music to help others.
+Carrino said Levin was enrolled in a program that trained students how to use art and music to help others.

 He was trying to organize a reunion with fellow classmates.